jmstipanowich/Movie-Data-Repo/README.md

 - IFC Films, Universal Studios, Paramount Pictures, and Warner Brothers Studios created the most films in the Box Office Mojo dataset.
 They are popular studios to use or collaborate with for movie making.

-- According to IMDb datasets, "Inception," "The Dark Knight Rises," "Interstellar," "Django Unchained," and "Avengers" are the movies that received the most number of votes at IMDb.
+- According to IMDb datasets, "Inception," "The Dark Knight Rises," and "Interstellar" are the movies that received the most number of votes at IMDb.
 They are great movies to watch for movie-making purposes based on their popularity.
+Also, they have higher than average run time minutes.
+Microsoft should make a movie with a longer run time because it could be more popular.

-- The "tn" movie dataset that was provided displays a fairly regular relationship between movie budget and domestic gross.
-However, there were some higher budget movies in the dataset that might be considered outliers and did not necessarily produce higher domestic gross, whereas some lower budget movies in the dataset seemed to have the possibility of a slightly higher domestic gross in relation to the normal regression line.
-The comparison is fairly normal betweeen production budget and domestic gross, but there might be greater domestic gross for a movie with a lower production budget.
+- The Numbers movie dataset displays a fairly regular relationship between movie budget and domestic gross at lower values.
+Higher budget movies in the dataset might be considered outliers and did not necessarily produce higher domestic gross.
+Microsoft should make a movie with a lower production budget because there is less monetary risk involved.

 ### Recommendations for Further Analysis

-- My analysis could improve with more specific resource information on the 'tn.movie_budgets.csv.gv' .
-I could not easily decipher the website this dataset related to from the information provided for this project.
-I need more information provided on where this dataset came from beyond "tn.movie_budgets.csv.gv".

-- A comparison could be made between production budget and worldwide gross for the "tn" movie dataset.
-My analysis only covered the production budget and domestic gross relationship for movies within the "tn" movie dataset.
+- A comparison could be made between production budget and worldwide gross from The Numbers movie dataset.
+My analysis only covered the production budget and domestic gross relationship for movies within The Numbers movie dataset.

 - Some analyses on movies based on the year they were released might add more dimensions to my results.
 The history of a specific year can influence the movies that were released, how they were released, and why they were released.